-The vision of Australian businessman Brian Keating, the property at Machrihanish Dunes extends to over 270 acres and, quite remarkably, only seven of these acres were disturbed by architect David McLay Kidd and associate Paul Kimber when they laid out the holes.
+The vision of Australian businessman Brian Keating, the property at Machrihanish Dunes extends to over 270 acres and, quite remarkably, only a small fraction of these acres were disturbed by architect David McLay Kidd and associate Paul Kimber when they laid out the holes.

-Fairways have been mown but they are far from manicured because the use of fertilizers and installation of drainage or irrigation is forbidden.
-In fact, the fairways remain virtually untouched here so expect very few even lies on any of the holes as the heaving landform often rises and falls dramatically between tee and green – this is basic, no frills golf in as natural a setting as you could imagine.
+Fairways are mown but they're far from manicured because the use of fertilizers and installation of drainage or irrigation is forbidden.
+In fact, the playing corridors remain virtually untouched here so expect very few even lies on any of the holes as the heaving landform rises and falls dramatically between tee and green – this is basic, no frills golf in as natural a setting as you could imagine.

-The rough remains uncut (there are two roaming flocks of sheep to keep the grass down) and bunkers – some are absolutely enormous – are located in all sorts of unlikely places, having originally been formed by burrowing animals over the years.
-Greens are described in the course yardage guide as "audacious" but some may feel that they reflect, rather than complement, the testing topography of the site.
+The rough remains uncut (there are flocks of roaming sheep to keep the grass down) and bunkers – some are absolutely enormous – are located in all sorts of unlikely places, having originally been formed by burrowing animals over the years.
+Greens are described in the course yardage guide as "audacious" but they reflect, rather than complement, the testing topography of the site.

 First off, this is by no means a course for everyone.
 Some will be frustrated by the severity of the slopes and call it gimmicky, but that is definitely part of the course's defences.
 It's incredibly photogenic as a course, particularly if you play in the early morning light (for my second round, the Pro Shop let me go out at 6.30am and it was just stunning).
 The conditioning is much better than most courses and I loved the natural feel and setting, but a course planner is a must - even with it, I struggled with some of the lines off the tee.
 Particular favourites were the front nine's back-to-back par threes as well as the tricky 8 and 9.
 I preferred the front to the back and didn't much care for the tenth hole, but as an experience, it's worth the 5*.